saulocantanhede/tfgreek2/docs/syntax-view.md

 # Nestle 1904 GNT - Viewtype: syntax-view

-*draft notes for now*

-default view (need to be implemented).
-Utilizes the terms common in linguistic research.
+This is the default viewtype.
+This viewtype utilizes the terms common in linguistic research.

 The two views are possible since in the database there is a replication of data.